genesiscommunitysuccess/docs/docs/05_operations/02_commands/04_Genx_CLI.md

 npx -y @genesislcap/genx@latest init myApp
 ```

-This will use the latest available version of the CLI and crete a new application called **myApp** usind the default seed **blank-app-seed**.
+This will use the latest available version of the CLI and create a new application called **myApp** usind the default seed **blank-app-seed**.

 ### Local